ramsurya2910/openapphack-vm/README.md

-This is main repository of the openapphack project
+This is the main repository for the openapphack project.

+openapphack project is also used interchangable to refer to an openapphack-vm fork on which you are doing your openapphack vm customization.

 To know more about the openapphack project please visit this [wiki](https://github.com/WiproOpenSourcePractice/openapphack/wiki)